Freud, Orvieto and Signorelli

 Freud, Orvieto, Signorelli: the Renaissance frescoes by Luca Signorelli had a profound effect upon Freud.
 In the entrance hall of Freud’s last home in London, on the right, is a picture of Tivoli, a reminder that Italy was his favourite holiday destination and his spiritual home.

-50 years after his death in London a collection of black and white Italian postcards were found in a drawer.
-Purchased during his first of three visits to Orvieto in 1897 they depict frescoes by Luca Signorelli from the Brizio Chapel in Orvieto cathedral.
+50 years after his death in London a collection of black and white Italian postcards was found in a drawer.
+Purchased during his first of three visits to Orvieto in 1897 they depict frescoes by Luca Signorelli from the San Brizio Chapel in Orvieto cathedral.
 His encounter with the Renaissance artist from Cortona had a profound effect upon him that profoundly influenced his life and work.

 When Freud arrived in Orvieto 120 years ago in 1897 he was going through a turbulent period for several reasons: he was mourning his father who had died in December; partly as a result of this he was in the process of jettisoning his conclusion that hysteria was caused by paternal seduction in childhood turning instead towards the idea of infant sexuality; curiously, the man who sought the source of almost everything in sex had recently set out on a life of celibacy after siring six children in nine years.
 Furthermore, two years before he had embarked upon self analysis, then an uncharted journey into the unknown, and in 1896 coined the term psychoanalysis.

 The vaulted ceiling was gorgeously painted by Fra Angelico the Dominican friar in purple and gold in the mid 15th century.
 He abandoned the project after his favourite assistant fell to his death.

 The frescoing of the walls was undertaken by Luca Signorelli in 1499 aged about 54.
 Signorelli’s vision is apocalyptic.